What Happens to my Inheritance in a Texas Divorce?

 Do Not Commingle Funds and Keep Good Records.

 If you receive an inheritance in monetary form, ensure that all funds are kept in a separate account, and do not commingle funds with your spouse.
-If the inheritance is a real property, keep receipt of improvements, payments made, tax records, and in general a good accounting log.
+If the inheritance is real property, keep receipt of improvements, payments made, tax records, and in general a good accounting log.
 If you do any improvements to separate property, keep receipts and be able to prove that non-joint funds were used to make the improvements.
 Keep a copy of any last will and testament, or any Court order relating to your inheritance.

 Put simply, keep any and all documentation to prove by clear and convincing evidence that your separate property claim is indeed your separate property.

 Property division can be one of the most difficult and contentious parts of a divorce.
-The Houston divorce attorneys at Hendershot, Martin, Cannon, & Hisey are highly experienced in property division and are dedicated to getting you the results you want.
+The Houston divorce attorneys at Hendershot, Cannon & Hisey, P.C. are highly experienced in property division and are dedicated to getting you the results you want.
 We know what documents to look for, when to call in a financial expert for tracing, and how to properly present the information so it’s easily understandable to the judge and jury, even in the most complex of cases, such as those involving co-mingled property.

 Tell us about your case – and we’ll tell you how we can help.
 Call (713) 909-7323 or complete an online form to set up an appointment with an experienced Houston divorce attorney.